 Benzo Addiction and Withdrawal

-Benzo users often build a tolerance after taking high doses for a long time.
+Benzo users often build a tolerance after taking high doses and long term use.
 As tolerance builds, people need a higher amount to achieve the same effect.
 At this point, when a person stops using, withdrawal symptoms begin.
 Furthermore, withdrawal symptoms affect those prescribed the drug the same as those who get it illegally.

 Benzo withdrawal symptoms are emotionally and physically painful.
 They can also be life-threatening if a person stops “cold turkey.”
 However, the severity of withdrawal symptoms depends on the doses and length of benzo addiction.

-The most common symptoms of benzo withdrawal are often called “rebound” symptoms.
+The most common signs and symptoms of benzo withdrawal are often called “rebound” symptoms.
 They can appear within one to four days of stopping benzo use.
-They depend on the benzo used, the amount used, and how often a person used.
+They depend on the benzo used, the amount used, and how often a person uses it.
 Symptoms typically last up to ten days and include:

 - Sleep problems